unam3/docs/src/guide/reusability/custom-directives.md

 ## Introduction {#introduction}

-In addition to the default set of directives shipped in core (like `v-model` or `v-show`), Vue also allows you to register your own custom directives.

 We have introduced two forms of code reuse in Vue: [components](/guide/essentials/component-basics.html) and [composables](./composables).
 Components are the main building blocks, while composables are focused on reusing stateful logic.

-Custom directives, on the other hand, are mainly intended for reusing logic that involves low-level DOM access on plain elements.
+**Custom directives are** mainly **intended for** reusing logic that involves **low-level DOM access on plain elements**.

-A custom directive is defined as an object containing lifecycle hooks similar to those of a component.
+A custom directive is defined as an object containing lifecycle hooks.
 The hooks receive the element the directive is bound to.

 Here is an example of a directive that focuses an input when the element is inserted into the DOM by Vue:

 <div class="composition-api">